PDM4AR/exercises/docs/02-graphsearch.md

 * Which of the graph search algorithms you implemented are better suited for different topologies of graphs?
 * Does the presence of cycles in the graph affects any of the algorithms?
 If yes, why?
 Which modifications would you do to improve?
 * Are the paths that you found the _shortest_ path?
+* When running Depth-First Search (DFS) with a depth limit `k`, does the algorithm always explore all nodes at depth `k`?